Heroes-Academy/Minecraft_Spring_2016/docs/source/info.rst

 How do I register for this course?
 ----------------------------------

-You can register for this course right now!
+This course has already started, but maybe you can register for another course!
 The main HEROES website has all registration information.
 You can find the Minecraft page `linked here <http://www.njgifted.org/course-view?course=intermediate-computer-programming-with-python>`_.
 If you have any questions about the process, you